 - Use PROC REG to perform Multiple Linear Regression (MLR)

-- Understand the impact of Collinearity in Multiple Linear Regression
+- Understand the impact of Collinearity in Multiple Linear Regression and learn how to manage it

 - Learn how to interpret different models